 - Feelings of low self-esteem, shame, guilt, and low self-worth

 To experience emotional and psychological well-being, it is crucial to learn to recognize and embrace your emotions.
-The next step is to learn how to verbalize your feelings effectively in order to avoid the consequences of suppressed and denied feelings.
+The next step is to learn how to verbalize effectively in order to avoid the consequences of suppressed and denied feelings.

 Learning to Understand Your Feelings

 Our cognitions influence how we feel.
 This means that the way we see and perceive everyone and everything around us, impacts how we feel.
 We tend to follow a very simple formula in the precise order of:

 - Thinking (our thinking influences how we feel)

 - Feeling (what and how we feel impacts our behaviors)